 - 3 tablespoon Chilli Garlic Paste

 - 2 Green chillies slit, optional

-- 2 tbsp Spring onion (white part only)
+- 2 tablespoon Spring onion (white part only)

 - ½ cup Onion sliced

-- 2 tbsp Spring onion (green part only) chopped
+- 2 tablespoon Spring onion (green part only) chopped

 Chilli Garlic Paste

 - Soak dry red chillies in hot water for about 10 minutes.
 They need to be soft enough to grind.